Navneetgupta440/LinkForge/README.md

+#Here is some modification required,once it fully completed then I will deploy it for user experience.

 # LinkForge — All-in-One Digital Toolkit

 > **A production-ready, full-featured platform combining URL shortening, QR code generation, and an intelligent resume builder — built with modern web technologies and industry best practices.**